jssteinberg/some-makeup/src/routes/style/index.md

 ```

 *When you're doing a full makeup, do it intuitively.* An improvement of the CSS developer experience, and how buttons and inputs (and inputs that looks like buttons) are restyled across modern browsers by normalizing them.

+`--form-elements-border-radius` for ...

+`--form-elements-font-family` for ...

+`--button-border` for ... *Variables for customizing buttons are not included in completness.*

+`--button-shadow` for ... *Variables for customizing buttons are not included in completness.*

+`--button-line-height` for ... *Variables for customizing buttons are not included in completness.*

 ## 2. "Space CSS"